 European castles are in a league of their own.
 Every single one seems straight out of a fairy tale.
 Castles span the ages from medieval ruins to stately fortresses.
 One thing is for sure, castle visits rarely disappoint.
 The castles in Scotland entertain kids just as much as those in the Iberian Peninsula and beyond.
 We never miss an opportunity to visit a castle because you never know what lies inside.
-These are our choices for the best castles in Europe to visit.
+These are our choices for the best castles of Europe to visit.

-Best Castles to Visit in Europe
+Best Castles in Europe for families

-Best Castles in Wales
+Castles in Wales

 We’ve explored Caerphilly Castle, the second largest castle in the UK after Warwick Castle.
 The structure is an amazing architectural feat, built in the 13th century as one of the first concentric castles in the world.